 Soil: Well-draining soil that provides excellent aeration and does not hold too much water is most important for growing a healthy plant.

 Temperature: Hoya carnosa 'Compacta' thrives in hot and humid climates, so keep it away from drafty windows and doorways during the colder months.
-It grows best in USDA Plant Hardiness Zones 10a to 11b, with average minimum winter temperatures ranging from 35 to 50 °F (-1.1 to 10 °C).
+It grows best in USDA Plant Hardiness Zones 10a to 11b, with average minimum winter temperatures ranging from 35°F to 50°F (-1.1°C to 10°C).

 Fertilizing: While Hoya carnosa 'Compacta' is not a particularly heavy feeder, it can benefit from high-potassium fertilizer at half strength every two weeks during the growing season.

-Propagation: Although layering is the easiest way to propagate Hoya carnosa 'Compacta', using stem cuttings is the most popular method.
-Using leaf cuttings can be more challenging, while starting it from seeds is the simplest but the most time-consuming method.
+Propagation: Although layering is the easiest method to propagate Hoya carnosa 'Compacta', stem cuttings are the most popular way to do so.
+Using leaf cuttings can be more challenging, while starting from seeds is the simplest but the most time-consuming method.
 For best results, take cuttings only when the plant is actively growing and sow the seeds in spring and summer.

 Learn more at How to Grow and Care for Hoya.